Mexican immigration to Spain: Mexican culture in Spain

 The culture of maize manifests itself mainly in northern Spain.

 Hotel Sheraton Bilbao was influenced by contemporary Mexican architecture.

 As for concerning Spanish cuisine, the influence of Hispanic flavors in the kitchen is very marked in the rest of Hispanic America and the Philippines.
 The Spanish kitchen also was enriched with Mexican products such as tomatoes, maize, avocado, vanilla and fine chocolate, which was Mesoamerican origin.

 Ranchera and mariachi music are well appreciated and disseminated within the Spanish society.
 There are important interpreters of music that express the different rhythms and lyrics of Mexican singer-songwriters or composers.
 Rocío Dúrcal is an icon that has been well identified with the ranchera genres.

 Mexican architecture in Spain is mainly expressed by the modern movement and the colors of the walls used by Luis Barragán and Ricardo Legorreta, Mexican architects have built several buildings with a clear stylistic formality.
 Sheraton Bilbao and Housing Parque Europa in Madrid hotel are constructions with shapes and styles of contemporary Mexican architecture.

 Mexican communities

 Spain is the third country where Mexicans immigrate to.
 It is noteworthy that there is no relationship with the Mexican immigration to the United States or to Canada.
 Mexicans who immigrate to Spain or the rest of the European continent are primarily middle or high class and do not work in manual labor; rather they are recruited from Mexico to operate in any Mexican or Spanish company, of which many of them occupy important positions.

-Many Mexicans abroad are by business or labor issues that were brought by major Mexican business groups who settled in this country such as Grupo Bimbo, Cemex, Aceros de Monterrey, Jumex, pharmacy, among others.
+Many Mexicans abroad are by business or labor issues that were brought by major Mexican business groups who settled in this country such as Grupo Bimbo, Cemex, Aceros de Monterrey, Jumex, Farmacias Similares, among others.
 Mexican companies have found an important development among Spanish consumers by the similar way that the Mexican entrepreneurs do business in connection with Americans.